David Maslach

 Social Influencers

 Dr. David Maslach is an associate professor in the Department of Management at Florida State University’s College of Business.
-Maslach studies how firms innovate and learn from failure.
+Maslach studies how firms make inferences from learning and innovate from failure.
 His primary research interests are theories of organizational learning and organizational decision-making.
 He and his colleagues have dabbled in a variety of fields, including medical technology, Formula 1 racing, software development, content creators and the sharing economy.
 While he employs a variety of methodologies, he specializes in large sample datasets and online experimentation.
-He has taught strategy, organizational theory, research methods, and innovation and entrepreneurship courses at the undergraduate, MBA and doctoral levels.
-He is currently on the editorial boards of Academy of Management Review, Organization Science and Strategic Organization; is the secretary of the Academy of Management's Strategy Division; and the cofounder with Jerker Denrell; and co-organizer with Daniella Laureiro-Martnez, Özgecan Koçak, Scott Turner of the Carnegie School of Organizational Learning Conference.
-He has published in several outlets, such as the Harvard Business Review, Management Science, Organization Science, R&D Management and Strategic Management Journal.
+He has taught strategy, organizational theory, research methods and innovation, and entrepreneurship courses at the undergraduate, MBA and doctoral levels.
+He has been a visiting professor at Tuck School of Business at Dartmouth College and NYU Stern.
+He is currently on the editorial boards of Academy of Management Review, Organization Science and Strategic Organization and is the secretary of the Academy of Management's Strategy Division.
+Maslach cofounded the Carnegie School of Organizational Learning Conference (CSOL) with Jerker Denrell and now co-organizes the CSOL with Daniella Laureiro-Martinez, Özgecan Koçak and Scott Turner.
+He has published in several outlets, such as the Harvard Business Review, Journal of Management, Journal of World Business, Management Science, Organization Science and Strategic Management Journal.

 Selected Published Research